 - Having to review original blueprints and creating paper markups of the technology

 - Completed plans require heavy oversight and review prior to final approval

 Hand drawing maps and manually updating documents into outdated databases is challenging and time consuming.
 Digital preplanning tools can help solve a number of problems that typically plague fire agencies.

 Digital preplanning allows agencies to optimize resources towards fire response instead of continually performing monotonous tasks and duties.
 Easy-to-use software eliminates the need to update and review existing preplanning policies and procedures.

 Intterra’s software is designed to improve incident management and hazard response without the monotony of traditional preplanning processes.
-Using GIS and a user-friendly interface—Intterra allows users to create preplans in minutes instead of days.
+Using GIS and simple interface—Intterra allows users to create preplans instantly instead of days.

 Industry standard symbiology empowers decision makers to understand potential safety risks while reducing the costs associated with existing manual processes.
 Intterra helps ensure procedures are continually updated using streamlined preplanning processes.